 We'll work with your schedule.

-- Depending on availability.
-A typical interview involved 6 - 8 hours of work, but can be done over 2 - 3 months.
+Depending on availability.
+A typical interview involves 6 - 8 hours of work, but can be done over 2 - 3 months.